-Voting "Yes" for Measure A would lead to a permanent ban of non-hosted short-term vacation rentals in non-exempt areas of La Quinta - more than two-thirds of the city's approximate 1,160 permitted STVRs.
+Voting "Yes" for Measure A would lead to an immediate phasing-out on renewing permitted STVRs and eventually a permanent ban by December 31, 2024, of non-hosted short-term vacation rentals in non-exempt areas of La Quinta.

 What is a short-term vacation rental?